7 Steps to Help Someone in Emotional Pain Without Depleting Your Energy

 Empathy is not the answer.

-Do you want to help someone in emotional pain without draining your vitality and wellbeing?
+Do you want to help someone in emotional pain without draining your vitality and well-being?

 Compassion is your go-to tool to best help someone who is suffering.
 Compassion frees up your emotional and intellectual resources to help better than empathy.

 Everywhere you will hear and read that the answer is to feel the pain of the person beside you, but do not listen.
 Do not try and dive into the person’s soul and experience their pain.
-Do not rage against the injustice, bring your energy down to the low vibration of depression, or cry at the trauma or tragedy of it all.
+Do not rage against injustice, bring your energy down to the low vibration of depression, or cry at the trauma or tragedy of it all.

 Whereas empathy consumes and ignites your own powerful emotions, practicing compassion leverages your intellectual understanding of how the person in pain is feeling to best help them.